-When a student misses class due to oral health, they miss the opportunity to develop their reading, math, writing, problem solving, and teamwork skills.
+When a student misses class due to oral health, they miss the opportunity to develop their reading, math, writing, problem-solving, and teamwork skills.
 It’s the students who chronically miss school due to poor health that suffer the most.
 February is National Children’s Dental Health Awareness Month.
 Our goal is to help parents understand the importance of instilling good oral hygiene habits in their children to give them their best chance of a successful future.

 One of the techniques to do this is teaching children the proper way to brush their teeth for two minutes, twice a day.
-It’s important to remember that until they are 8 years old, most children lack the dexterity to effectively brush teeth on their own.
+It’s important to remember that until they are 8 years old, most children lack the dexterity to effectively brush their teeth on their own.
 In order to teach them this habit, parents must first act as role models, brushing their own teeth, then helping their children.
-Allowing kids to brush their own teeth is a great way for them to learn, as long as an adult helps them “finish the job”.
+Allowing kids to brush their own teeth is a great way for them to learn, as long as an adult helps them Finish the job.

 Other cavity prevention practices include: regular oral health exams, providing healthy snack options, and using fluoride to protect your child’s young enamel.

-Our entire team believes in a tell, show, do philosophy—We first tell the kids what we are going to do, then we show them the equipment and tools we will use, and lastly we do the exam.
-This is an effective way to qualm any fears or nerves in our little patients.
+Our entire team believes in a tell, show, do philosophy‚ We first tell the kids what we are going to do, then we show them the equipment and tools we will use, and lastly, we do the exam.
+This is an effective way to calm any fears or nerves in our little patients.
 Our doctors are also able to recommend when your child should begin fluoride treatments.

 Providing healthy snacks for your child also helps to prevent the development of caries.
 Studies have shown that children who consume high levels of sugary foods, including soda drinks, are at a greater risk for a number of health issues, including caries.
-The reason is because our saliva reacts with sugars and changes the pH balance within the mouth.
+The reason is that our saliva reacts with sugars and changes the pH balance within the mouth.
 This creates a breeding ground for bacteria.
 As bacteria spreads, it starts the decay process on your child’s teeth, which if not taken care of, can lead to cavities.

-Additional Resources and Education Materials:
+Additional Resources and Educational Materials: